-Of the 500,000 heart-attack deaths in the U.S. each year, many could be prevented by a quick diagnosis and treatment—especially within the first hour of symptoms.
+Of the 500,000 heart attack deaths in the U.S. each year, many could have been prevented by a quick diagnosis and treatment – especially within the first hour of symptoms.

-When medical professionals do not accurately diagnose heart attacks and a patient suffers or dies, the legal team at FDS can step in and help the victims.
+When a medical professional does not accurately diagnose a heart attack and the patient suffers or dies, the legal team at Friedman, Domiano & Smith, can step in and help the victim.
 We bring medical malpractice claims in Ohio courts, holding negligent doctors accountable for the harm they’ve caused.
 Read about our verdicts and settlements in related medical malpractice cases.

 While bad results are not always a reflection of bad medicine, it is a good idea to talk with us if you have questions.
-If your doctor seems to be treating you differently, he or she may be concerned about a potential lawsuit.
-Other signs that medical staff may be protecting themselves against a lawsuit:
+If your doctor seems to be treating you differently, they may be concerned about a potential lawsuit.
+Other signs that medical staff may be protecting themselves against a lawsuit include:

 - Mention of the hospital’s legal department.

 - Implication by a staff member that you might want to talk with an attorney

 While the purpose of malpractice lawsuits is to award financial compensation to injured parties, there is another benefit: When errors are exposed, hospitals and other medical facilities are forced to recognize these problems and make the necessary changes.
 With new policies in place, everyone is safer.
 Lawsuits brought by Friedman, Domiano & Smith have led to the creation of in-house training programs and systems for preventing errors as well as greater surgeon awareness of potential surgical problems.
 If you decide to proceed with a lawsuit, you may be helping others by compelling hospitals to make needed policy changes.